 - Electrical Connections: Colorado’s dry air can lead to static and loose connections.
 We tighten all terminals and inspect the 14/4 AWG communication wire for any signs of wear or expansion damage.

-- Refrigerant Levels: Using electronic leak detectors, we ensure your system has the exact charge required for Aurora's altitude.
+- Refrigerant Levels: Using electronic leak detectors, we ensure your system has the exact charge required for Aurora’s elevation.
 Even a few ounces of missing refrigerant can drop efficiency by 20%.

 - Drain Lines: We flush the condensate lines with specialized tools to ensure they are clear of algae, dust, and debris that can cause indoor flooding.